Aids in the diagnosis of amebic keratitis in conjunction with clinical findings

 Reportable Range:

-This is a qualitative assay, and the results are reported as negative or positive for targeted Acanthamoeba species.
+This is a qualitative assay, and the results are reported as negative or positive for targeted Acanthamoeba species

 The assay is performed on the Roche LightCycler (LC) 480 II instrument following DNA extraction on the Roche MagNA Pure or the Siemens Tissue Preparation System.
 The LC 480 II instrument is an automated instrument that amplifies and monitors the development of target nucleic acid (amplicon) after each cycle of polymerase chain reaction (PCR).

-Monday through Saturday
+Monday through Sunday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 87798